 Building Codes

-Building codes are a set of regulations and standards established by local, state, or national authorities to ensure the safety, health, and overall well-being of building occupants and the general public.
+Local, state, or national authorities establish building codes to ensure the safety, health, and well-being of occupants and the public.

-In the context of retrofitting and sustainable conversions, adherence to building codes is crucial to ensure that these projects not only meet ecological goals but also uphold safety and structural integrity.
+In retrofitting and sustainable conversions, adhering to building codes ensures meeting ecological goals while maintaining safety and structural integrity.

 One company at the forefront of navigating these complexities is KJASons®, a prominent player in the field of building retrofitting and sustainability.

 KJASons® is an exemplary company that understands the intricate relationship between conversions and building codes.
-We are constantly updated to reflect the latest advancements in construction practices and to address emerging environmental concerns.
+We constantly update ourselves to incorporate the latest advancements in construction practices and address emerging environmental concerns.

 KJASons® stays at the forefront of these developments, ensuring that their projects align with the latest codes and standards.